realA10001986/VSR/README.md

 ## Car setup

-If your VSR, along with a [Time Circuits Display](https://tcd.out-a-ti.me/), is mounted in a car, the following network configuration is recommended:
+If your VSR, along with a [Time Circuits Display](https://tcd.out-a-ti.me/), is mounted in a car or other places without a local WiFi network, the following network configuration is recommended:

 ![STAmode-car](img/stamode-car2.png)

+This configuration can easily achieved by putting both the TCD and the VSR in *Car Mode*:

 #### TCD

-- Run your TCD in [*car mode*](https://tcd.out-a-ti.me/#car-mode);
-- disable WiFi power-saving on the TCD by setting **_Power save timer_** to 0 (zero) in the "AP-mode settings" section on the WiFi Configuration page.
+- Set **_Power save timer_** to 0 (zero) in the "AP-mode settings" section on the *WiFi Configuration* page
+- Put your TCD in [*Car Mode*](https://tcd.out-a-ti.me/#car-mode) by issuing keypad command 991.

 #### VSR

+One-time configuratin steps:

-Enter the Config Portal on the VSR, click on *Setup* and
-  - enter *192.168.4.1* into the field **_IP address or hostname of TCD_** under BTTFN settings;
+Enter the Config Portal on the VSR, click on *Settings* and check that the hostname of the TCD (usually "timecircuits") is present in the  **_Hostname or IP address of TCD_** under *Wireless communication (BTTF-Network)* settings; do not use an IP address.
-  - click on *Save*.

-After the VSR has restarted, re-enter the VSR's Config Portal (while the TCD is powered and in *car mode*) and
-  - click on *WiFi Configuration*,
-  - select the TCD's access point name in the list at the top ("TCD-AP"; if there is no list, click on "Scan for networks") or enter *TCD-AP* into the *Network name (SSID)* field; if you password-protected your TCD's AP, enter this password in the *password* field.
-Leave all other fields empty,
-  - click on *Save*.
+Furthermore, on the *WiFi Configuration* page, check that the TCD's WiFi network name (SSID; usually "TCD-AP") and password (if the TCD is configured with a password) is present under *Car mode settings*.

+If everthing is in place, you can enable *Car Mode* on the VSR by holding button "9" in Admin button mode for 2 seconds.
+The VSR will reboot and attempt to connect to the TCD's AP.

+You can switch between your "normal" (home, iPhone, ..)
+WiFi connection and Car Mode by holding button "9" in Admin button mode.

+In order to access the VSR's Config Portal in *Car mode*, connect your handheld or computer to the TCD's WiFi network ("TCD-AP"), and direct your browser to http://vsr.local.

+<details><summary>If that fails...</summary>
-In order to access the VSR's Config Portal in your car, connect your handheld or computer to the TCD's WiFi access point ("TCD-AP"), and direct your browser to http://vsr.local ; if that does not work, go to the TCD's keypad menu, press ENTER until "BTTFN CLIENTS" is shown, hold ENTER, and look for the VSR's IP address there; then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the TCD display).
+>If connecting to http://vsr.local fails due to a name resolution error, go to the TCD's keypad menu, navigate to "BTTFN CLIENTS", and look for the VSR's IP address there; then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the TCD display)</details>

-This "car setup" can also be used in a home setup with no local WiFi network present.

 ## WiFi power saving features